mymindwentblvnk/gensimilarity/README.md

 Since Wikipedia does not always return the right article for an misleading artist name I started to use the Last.FM API and got my articles from there.

+## Music Artist Example

+Take a look at the Jupyter notebook [music_artist.ipynb](https://github.com/mymindwentblvnk/gensimilarity/blob/master/music_artists.ipynb) to see how this works.
+You have to provide Last.FM API information in settings.py to make it run yourself.
+You can use my pickled model which saves you a lot of time.

+## Movie Example

+tbd.

 ## Summary
 I guess it works.
 There were no super embarrassing results.
 If the source data would cover every music genre the results would be much better I guess.